usarican/Clean-Architecture-Movie-Application/README.md

 7. **Open a Pull Request**
 Go to your forked repo on GitHub and click "Compare & pull request".
 Fill out the details and submit your PR.
-I'll review it as soon as possible!
+I'll review it as soon as possible!</br></br>

+## Roadmap & Task List
+- [ ] Migrate project to Multi - Module Architecture
+- [ ] Write Unit Test, Instrumented Tests and UI Tests
+- [ ] Convert Retrofit to Ktor and Dagger/Hilt to Coin
+- [ ] Run the project in KMM
+- [ ] Create Native iOS App with SwiftUI using KMM

+## Did you find the repository useful?
+### Don't forget to give a star ⭐